 Services performed by a Home Health Agency or other Provider in your residence.

-Services must be provided on a part-time visiting basis according to a course of treatment.
+The services must be provided on a part-time visiting basis according to a course of treatment.
+Refer to the Health Benefit Plan Description Form for benefit limitations.
 Covered Services include the following:

 - Intermittent Skilled Nursing Services (by an R.N. or L.P.N.);

 - Medical/social services;

 - Diagnostic Services;

 - Nutritional guidance;

-- Certified Nurse Aide services under the supervision of an R.N. or a therapist qualified with professional nursing services;
+- Certified Nurse Aide services under the supervision of an R.N. or a therapist qualified with professional nursing services:

-- Therapy Services (not subject to the therapy limits listed on the Summary of Benefits and Coverage when provided by a Home Care Agency);

-- Medical and Surgical Supplies;

-- Durable Medical Equipment; and

-- Prescription Drugs (only if provided and billed by a Home Health Care Agency).
+- Therapy Services (not subject to the therapy limits listed under the THERAPY SERVICES section or on the Health Plan Description Form when provided by a Home Care Agency); - Medical and Surgical Supplies; - Durable Medical Equipment; and - Prescription Drugs (only if provided and billed by a Home Health Care Agency).